77yards/permly-api/api-actions/errorCodes.md

 1300 - Due to some reason, system is not able to create record

-1350 - No data found in send request
+1350 - No data found in sent request

 1400 - Due to some reason, system is not able to delete record